NileshArnaiya/NWB-TiFF-CONVERTOR/README.md

 The tool integrates with `tiffit` to convert TIFF files into a workable format.
 This step ensures that the TIFF files are processed and formatted in a way that is conducive to further analysis.

-## Usage

-To use the command line tool, follow the steps below:

-1. Run the command line tool with the appropriate input parameters.
-2. Load the NWB file using `pynapple`.
-3. Convert NumPy arrays to TIFF files.
-4. Utilize `tiffit` to process TIFF files for analysis.
-5. Choose the option to convert NWB files to DLC or point to additional tools in the NWB ecosystem.

-## Requirements

-- Python (version 3.8 and above)
-- Additional dependencies in `requirements.txt`

 ## Installation

 1. Clone the repository: